 The Grove curriculum caters for pupils with a primary diagnosis of complex or moderate autism with a range of associated learning difficulties.
 We offer a broad and balanced curriculum that offers different pathways for pupils and their individual needs.
 The key aim is for pupils to develop independence in both their academic learning and their personal skills and to be recognised for these achievements through external qualifications and accreditation.

 The aim of the KS3 curriculum is to build on the experiences from the primary phase and to support our students to become successful learners, confident individuals and responsible citizens.

 At KS3, students are based in classes and have one teacher who delivers the full curriculum.
-Students study a rich, developmentally appropriate curriculum at KS3 which encompasses a broad range of subjects including: Literacy, Numeracy, Humanities, Science, PSHE, The Arts, Technology, Music and PE.
+Students study a rich, developmentally appropriate curriculum at KS3 which encompasses a broad range of subjects including: English, Maths, Humanities, Science, PSHE, The Arts, Technology, Music and PE.
 The curriculum is delivered on a three-year rolling programme based on a thematic scheme.

-The curriculum is progressive and builds on previous learning from primary through to KS3 emphasising the skills required for each individual pupil to become ready for the transition to post 16 education and beyond.
-All our work is designed around the ambitions and hopes of the young people, working towards their future destinations as outlined in their Education Health Care plan and their Transition towards Adulthood plan.
+The curriculum is progressive and builds on previous learning from primary through to KS3, emphasising the skills required for each individual pupil to become ready for the transition to post 16 education and beyond.

 KS4 Semi-Formal Curriculum Overview